rendyhd/readwise-bear-sync/README.md

 # Readwise Bear Sync
 A python script to sync Readwise to Bear.

 *This is my first public Github repository.
-I’ve been writing Python now for a few years, however, am completely self thought and have no programming background.
-Everything I’ve written until now were private scripts, and not optimised for public.
+I’ve been writing Python now for a few years, however, I am completely self thought and have no programming background.
+Everything I’ve written until now were private scripts and not optimised for public.
 I’m doing my best.*

 ### Resources;
 - [Bear X-callback-url Scheme documentation](https://bear.app/faq/X-callback-url%20Scheme%20documentation/ "")